symfony/symfony-docs/security/acl_advanced.rst

 Symfony, there are basically two different scopes:

 - Class-Scope: These entries apply to all objects with the same class.
-- Object-Scope: This was the scope solely used in the previous chapter, and it only applies to one specific object.
+- Object-Scope: This was the scope solely used in the previous article, and it only applies to one specific object.

 Sometimes, you will find the need to apply an ACE only to a specific field of